Oakton Common Grading Policy

 Fairfax County Public Schools uses a variety of resources to support student learning.
 In cases where FCPS contracts with a vendor to host student information, FCPS requires that the vendor adhere to the security and privacy requirements specified in a confidentiality agreement included in their contracts.
 FCPS does not have contracts with every instructional tool vendor.
 Some of the digital resources your child may use this year require parental consent.

-Listed on our website are the digital tools that are used at Oakton that require parental approval; please note not all tools are being used in every classroom.
+Listed on the FCPS website are the digital tools that are used in FCPS that require parental approval; please note not all tools are being used in every classroom.
 The tools have been carefully reviewed to ensure that they align with the FCPS Learning Model and FCPS conducts the same technical evaluations for all products that use student information.

-Parents are asked to complete this form by Friday, August 26.
-Please note that FCPS will make the form live on Wednesday, August 10.
+Parents are asked to complete the consent form by Friday, August 23.

 Oakton Internship Program (Optional for Seniors)